Saver – Spender – Wealth Creator

 The Wealth Creator utilizes a unique approach.
 They also save, but when it is time to make a purchase they use their savings as collateral to secure a loan, preferably at a lower interest rate than they are earning on their money.
 Now, there are a couple of key benefits here.
 The first is that this strategy keeps you from having to deplete your savings to make a purchase.
 At the same time, it allows those savings to continue to compound interest without interruption.
 Secondly, while the Wealth Creator does pay interest on the loan, they can often do so at negotiated rates.
 As the loan is repaid, the amount of savings available to be collateralized increases proportionately until the loan obligation is met.
 Compound interest works best over time uninterrupted.
 Resetting compounding on dollars we remove from accounts that are earning interest is not an efficient purchasing strategy.

 We all want to make the most of the resources available to us; to be as efficient as we can while also avoiding wealth transfers.
 Once a decision has been made to part with our dollars, it is permanent.
 Since we can never have those dollars back again, it makes sense to spend them wisely.
 To spend them in a way that fosters the creation of wealth, not the relinquishing of it.
-Let’s spend some time together to discuss how we can improve your purchasing efficiency.

 Registered Plans The Questions You Should Ask